Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Duplicate a view to an interpreter.

-On success, this function returns a non-zero view to the interpreter denoted by view, and returns 0 without an exception set on failure.
+On success, this function returns a non-zero copy of view; on failure, it returns 0 without an exception set.

 void PyInterpreterView_Close(PyInterpreterView view)